Conducted Measurements

 Conducted EMC Testing

-In the context of electromagnetic compatibility (EMC), conducted testing refers to the measurement of unwanted disturbances that travel through power or signal lines.
+In electromagnetic compatibility (EMC) testing, conducted measurements evaluate unwanted disturbances that travel through power or signal lines.

 Measurement of conducted emissions on AC or DC power lines